 Geranium Oil Side Effects

 Geranium oil is usually applied to the skin, and some people can develop a rash or burning sensation.
 It’s best to test the oil on a small area first.
-Geranium oil can also cause eye irritation if applied to the face.
+It can also cause eye irritation if applied to the face so avoid the eye area to avoid unwanted geranium oil side effects.
 If you take geranium oil by mouth, stick to consuming it in smaller amounts because the safety of the oil when taken in larger amounts is not known.

 Geranium oil influences hormone secretions, so it’s not advised for use by pregnant women or for women who are breastfeeding.
 It’s still unclear whether or not these hormone secretion changes transfer to breast milk.
 Geranium oil should not be used on babies and young children due to the delicate nature of their skin and the possibility of toxicity.

 Is geranium oil safe for topical use?
 For adults, it is typically very safe.
 It’s best to dilute geranium oil with a carrier oil when you are applying it directly to the skin.
 Try mixing geranium oil with equal parts coconut, jojoba or olive oil.